arthi2900/app1/docs/prd.md

 - Submit for Principal approval

 #### 6.2.5 Test Schedule Creation
-- Teacher can schedule exams for their assigned classes and sections\n- Test schedule fields:
+- Teacher can schedule exams for their assigned classes and sections
+- Test schedule fields:
   - Exam Name
   - Subject (from assigned subjects)
   - Class (from assigned classes)